Philippines confronting Chinese diplomats over sea disputes

 A Philippine official involved in the talks told The Associated Press that Filipino diplomats would outline several incidents underscoring China’s assertiveness in the disputed waters.
 That includes a Feb.
 6 incident when a Chinese coast guard ship aimed a military-grade laser that briefly blinded some crew members of a Philippine patrol vessel off a disputed shoal.

-The official spoke on condition of anonymity because of a lack of authority to publicly discuss what transpired in the two-day talks.
+The official spoke on condition of anonymity because of a lack of authority to publicly discuss what transpired in the meetings.

 Marcos summoned the Chinese ambassador to Manila to express concern shortly after the laser-pointing incident.
 The Philippine coast guard caught the incident on video, which it made public, but Beijing countered that the Philippine vessel intruded into Chinese territorial waters and that its coast guard used a harmless laser gadget to monitor the vessel’s movement.

-Manila’s foreign affairs department separately condemned the Chinese coast guard’s action and sent a strongly worded protest to the Chinese Embassy.
-More than 200 such diplomatic protests have been lodged by the Philippines against China since last year, including at least 77 since Marcos took office in June, underlining how the longstanding conflicts have become a major irritant in relations with China.
+Manila’s foreign affairs department condemned the Chinese coast guard’s action and sent a strongly worded protest to the Chinese Embassy.
+More than 200 such diplomatic protests have been lodged by the Philippines against China since last year, including at least 77 since Marcos took office in June, underlining how the longstanding conflicts have become a major irritant in relations with China early in his presidency.

+China and the Philippines first held talks focusing on the disputes in 2017, but no major resolution has been reached as both sides stuck to their territorial stance.
+The consultations, nevertheless, help both sides understand each other’s position better “and make accidental crises a bit less likely,” said Washington-based analyst Greg Poling, who has studied the conflicts extensively.

+“It has to be done with clear eyes and no expectation that the fundamental issues will be solved in the short term through that format,” Poling told the AP.
+“China is not interested in compromise and the positions of the two countries are not reconcilable.”

-In early February, the Marcos administration announced it would allow rotating batches of American forces with their defense equipment to indefinitely station in four more Philippine military camps.
-Those are in addition to five local bases earlier designated under the 2014 Enhanced Defense Cooperation Agreement, or EDCA, between the longtime treaty allies.
+In early February, the Marcos administration announced it would allow rotating batches of American forces to indefinitely station in four more Philippine military camps.
+Those are in addition to five local bases earlier designated under the 2014 Enhanced Defense Cooperation Agreement, or EDCA, between the allies.

-Marcos told reporters Wednesday the four new military sites would include areas in the northern Philippines.
+Marcos told reporters Wednesday the four additional military sites would include areas in the northern Philippines.
 That location has infuriated Chinese officials because it would provide U.S. forces a staging ground close to southern China and Taiwan.

 The Chinese diplomats expressed their strong opposition to an expanded U.S. military presence in the Philippines in closed-door talks on Thursday and warned of its future implications, the Philippine official told AP without elaborating.

-The Filipino diplomats responded to China’s objections by saying the decision to allow an expanded American military presence was in their national interest and would boost Philippine capability to respond to natural disasters, the official said, suggesting the move was not aimed to target China.
+The Filipino diplomats responded to China’s objections by saying an expanded American military presence serves their national interest and would boost Philippine capability to respond to natural disasters, the official said, suggesting the move was not aimed at targeting China.

-Marcos said American forces would be allowed to station in military areas on the western Philippine island province of Palawan, adding that the U.S. military presence was aimed at boosting coastal defense.
+Marcos said American forces would also be allowed to station in military areas on the western Philippine island province of Palawan, adding that the U.S. military presence would boost coastal defense.

 Palawan faces the South China Sea, a key passage for global trade that Beijing claims virtually in its entirety.

-Despite China’s objection to a further U.S. military presence in the Philippines, two senior Filipino officials told the AP that the Philippine government would extend the EDCA, which allows such a temporary presence of U.S. forces.
-The Philippine Constitution prohibits the permanent basing of foreign troops in the country and their involvement in local combat.
+Despite China’s objection to a further U.S. military presence in the Philippines, two senior Filipino officials told the AP that the Philippine government would extend the EDCA, which allows such a temporary presence of American forces.
+The Philippine Constitution prohibits the permanent basing of foreign troops in the country.

 The EDCA, signed in 2014, would initially be effective for 10 years and would remain in force automatically unless terminated by either side with a one-year advance written notice.